What is Heart Failure?

-Frankel Cardiovascular Center's Accredited Heart Failure Disease Management Program
+Frankel Cardiovascular Center's Heart Failure Disease Management Program

-The University of Michigan Frankel Cardiovascular Center offers expert medical management, access to advanced surgical care, a range of heart-assisting technology, and comprehensive rehabilitation programs.
-Our Heart Failure Program is the only accredited heart failure disease management program in the state.
-The Center is also the national leader in circulatory support and heart transplantation.
+The Heart Failure Program at the University of Michigan Frankel Cardiovascular Center offers expert medical management, access to advanced surgical care, a range of heart-assisting technology, and comprehensive rehabilitation programs.
+We are also a leader in circulatory support and heart transplantation.